thunknyc/emacs-treadmill/README.md

 ## Introduction

 [Gerbil](https://cons.io) is a great [Scheme](https://schemers.org)
-and it deserves a great development environment.
-While you're waiting for someone to create it, you can use Treadmill.
+and it deserves a great programming environment.
+While you're waiting for someone to create it, feel free to use Treadmill.

 Treadmill is shamelessly modelled on [CIDER](https://cider.readthedocs.io/en/latest/), the Clojure